Skip to main content

 Presets

 Every fingerprint preset that ships with httpcloak.
-This is the lookup table when you need to know which preset gives you which JA3, JA4, Akamai H2 hash, and User-Agent.
+Use this as the lookup when you need to know which preset produces which JA3, JA4, Akamai H2 hash, and User-Agent.

-Below comes from the registry in fingerprint/presets.go.
-The newer Chrome versions (147, 148) live in the embedded JSON registry at fingerprint/embedded/*.json and inherit from older presets via based_on.
+The data comes from the registry in fingerprint/presets.go.
+Newer Chrome versions (147, 148) live in the embedded JSON registry at fingerprint/embedded/*.json and inherit from older presets via based_on.

 tip